 Just around 5 minutes away, you will be entering the Weekuri area.
 Today, there are easy pathways to get to the lagoons and bridges that let you walk around it to immerse in the beautiful scenery of the ocean right next to the lagoon.

 Basic facilities are also available to change clothes after getting some refreshing swim.
 Simple warung, or stalls will be ready to provide fresh coconut, warm tea, and snacks.
 You can also buy your lunch in town before you venture here, and just have a picnic with a view!

 10 | Gaze upon the Iconic Bawana Beach from Mareha Hill

-Bawana or some also called it Mbawana, is a beach with an iconic arched hole.
+Bawana or some also called it Mbawana, is a mesmerizing beach with its charming stone cliffs.
 It is accessible only if you get here before the tides sets in.
 However, when the tide is high, you can still enjoy it from Mareha Hill.